Estimating Heterogeneous Causal Effects of High-Dimensional Treatments: Application to Conjoint Analysis: Simulations

-The right panel illustrates the frequentist evaluation of our Bayesian posterior standard deviations.
+The right panel shows the frequentist evaluation of our Bayesian posterior standard deviations.
 We compare the average posterior standard deviation against the standard deviation of the estimated effects across the 1,000 Monte Carlo simulations.
 The average posterior standard deviations are noticeably smaller than the standard deviation of the estimates when the sample size is small.
-For the large sample size, however, there is a much closer relationship.
-Thus, given sufficiently large data, our approximate Bayesian posterior standard deviations in this simulated example are roughly the same magnitude of the standard deviation of the sampling distribution of the estimator.
-Even though our method's frequentist coverage is somewhat below the nominal level (see Appendix~\ref{sec:app_simulations_coverage}), this undercoverage appears to be primarily attributable to the shrinkage bias in our regularized estimation procedure rather than the large sample discrepancy between our posterior standard deviations and the corresponding standard deviation of sampling distribution.
+For the large sample size, however, our approximate Bayesian posterior standard deviations in this simulated example are roughly the same magnitude of the standard deviation of the sampling distribution of the estimator.

+Even though our method's frequentist coverage is somewhat below the nominal level in small samples, this undercoverage appears to be primarily attributable to the shrinkage bias in our regularized estimation rather than the large sample discrepancy between our posterior standard deviations and the corresponding standard deviation of sampling distribution.

+Section~K.2 explores one way to address the limitations of the default estimator by exploring sample splitting and refitting the model given the estimated sparsity pattern (i.e., which levels are fused together) and moderator effects ($\{\bm{\phi}_k\}_{k=2}^K$) on half of the data.
+This results in smaller bias and improved coverage at both sample sizes.

+Section~K.3 explores how when the true data generating process is a mixture model, the ``wrong'' choice of $K$, e.g. $K \in \{1,2,4\}$, as well as not using moderators (i.e., $\bX_i = 1$) or using moderators in a different specification than the true model impacts our results.
+In both settings, there is limited impact in terms of bias in terms of estimating the AMCE, although both types of misspecification incur a penalty in terms of root mean-squared error.